n8design/htwoo/REACT-CHANGELOG.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 2.9.3 - 2026-Apr-10

+- HOOText - Fixed bug with multiline text area not respecting the readOnly property.

 ## 2.9.2 - 2026-Feb-11

-- Fixed bug with class name for HOOAvatar
+- HOOAvatar - Fixed bug with class name.

 ## 2.9.1 - 2026-Feb-11